Jake Miller (singer): 2011-2012: Career beginnings and Spotlight EP

-2013–2015 Us Against Them, EPs and touring
+2013–2015: Us Against Them, early EPs, and Warner Bros. record deal

 On January 16, 2013, Miller signed with E1 Music.
 The single "A Million Lives" was released one week later, and was included on the EP The Road Less Traveled, released on April 9 of that year.
+On May 18, 2013, Miller performed at the Skate and Surf Festival at Six Flags Great Adventure in New Jersey.
 On November 5, 2013, Miller released his debut full-length album Us Against Them.
 Later that month, Miller revealed that he had signed a record deal with Warner Bros.
 Records.

 On July 6, 2014, Miller released the lead single from his third EP Dazed and Confused, called "First Flight Home".
 On November 4, 2014, Miller released the EP, initially titled Lion Heart, then renamed to Dazed and Confused, due this song being more successful on the charts.
 It marked his debut with Warner Bros.
 The EP includes the songs "Party in the Penthouse", "Lion Heart", along with the lead single, and features with Nikki Flores on "Ghost" and Travie McCoy on "Dazed and Confused".
 The songs on the renamed EP are the same from the Lion Heart EP.
 The accompanying tour, titled The Dazed And Confused Tour, began on July 8, 2015, in Sayreville, New Jersey and went on in the US until August 13, 2015.
 On the same day of the start of the tour, Miller surprisingly announced through his social medias that an EP, called Rumors, would be released later that day, with five new songs.
 The EP debuted at No. 118 on the Billboard 200 with 8,000 units, the highest selling new album of the week.
-The 2015 EP Rumors closes with the track "Sunshine" about Miller's childhood friend Dylan Andrew Schopp who had committed suicide in February 2015 at age of 21.
+The 2015 EP Rumors closes with the track "Sunshine" about Miller's childhood friend Dylan Andrew Schopp who had died by suicide in February 2015 at age 21.
 A music video was also prepared with proceeds of the single going to the Dylan Schopp Sunshine Foundation and for youth suicide awareness.